 An information session is great for:

 - Meeting previous Global Internship participants.

 - Meeting our Global Internships Assistant who is here to answer your questions.

-The deadline to apply for a Global Internship with York International for Summer 2017 is
+The deadline to apply for a Global Internship with York International for Summer 2021 is December 14, 2020 at 11:59pm.
+The in-person Summer 2021 internships have been cancelled.
+Please refer to our remote internships page for more information on remote opportunities.

 - If you are shortlisted, you will be called for an interview at the York International office.
 Some host organisations will participate in person or via Skype.

 - Incomplete applications will not be considered.

 - Interns are chosen based on skills, attitude, personality and experience.